 NordVPN’s network consists of over 5,200 VPN servers, located in 59 countries worldwide.
 This dwarfs the Atlas VPN server network.
 Each NordVPN server is diskless, increasing your security by eliminating the one location user data could reside if a server was hacked or seized by hostile actors.

 All NordVPN servers are colocated.
 While many NordVPN servers are physically located in third-party data centers, they are all owned and maintained by the VPN, again increasing their security.
 All the servers in the network are optimized for speed, and the company uses ultra-high-speed connections on high-traffic routes through the network to maximize the speed at which your data flows through the network.

 NordVPN gives you access to several advanced server types designed for various difficult use cases.
 They include:

 - P2P servers – P2P servers are optimized for torrenting.
-NordVPN’s incredible speed and solid security landed it on our list of the best VPNs for torrenting.

 - Obfuscated servers – Obfuscated servers disguise your VPN traffic to hide it from internet censorship or local restrictions on VPNs such as those in Iran.

 - Double VPN servers – Double VPN servers pass your data through two VPN servers one after the other to give you greater security.
 See our review of the best multi-hop servers for more options.